OndrejHome/ansible.ha-cluster-lvm/README.md

 Role for enabling Highly Available LVM (HA-LVM) configuration in pacemaker cluster.
 This role can also create LVs and VGs for both tagging and clvm variant, check the examples to see how.

+rgmanager-specific code was removed from this role and moved into separate role - [ondrejhome.ha_cluster_lvm_rgmanager](https://github.com/OndrejHome/ansible.ha-cluster-lvm-rgmanager).

 Requirements
 ------------